i-am-shreya/LAV-DF/README.md

 </div>

 This repo is the official PyTorch implementation for the paper [Do You Really Mean That?
-Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization](https://arxiv.org/abs/2204.06228).
+Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization](https://ieeexplore.ieee.org/document/10034605) (Best Award).

 ## LAV-DF Dataset